-CMMS: Help, I Bought The Wrong Maintenance Software
+CMMS: Well, I Created my Own Maintenance Software

 Mobility Work was born after an assessment: conventional CMMS solutions do not fit companies’ and users’ needs.
 Maintenance technicians don’t have any choice but to work with expensive software that are incomprehensible and that can make you lose a huge amount of time.
 Marc-Antoine Talva, Mobility Work’s CEO, explains us why he deeply wants to revolutionize industrial maintenance and why he created the first collaborative maintenance management platform.